eclipse-passage/chronograph/README.md

 ## Eclipse Chronograph Viewer

 The Eclipse Chronograph is a viewer for representation elements on the real or abstract time line.
-The viewer allows to present time depending elements for any specific domain.
+The viewer allows to present time depending elements for any specified domain.
 Chronograph view supported features:
- - layouting elelemts by group,
+ - layouting elements by group,
  - navigation,
  - scale / zoom,
  - drag&move,
  - styling elements,

 ### How to use

 Just include the Chronograph in your product, declare data input and element adapters.

-### How it works

 ### License

-Copyright (c) 2020 ArSysOp
+Copyright (c) 2020, 2021 ArSysOp

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at